civicrm/civicrm-core/ext/riverlea/README.md

 - 0.6 - NEW VARIABLES.
 Adds basic dark-mode support.
 Adds new stream: Hackney Brook, based on Finsbury Park (~90% port).
 Adds new CSS variables to all streams to support Finsbury Park's two main differences to Shoreditch and Greenwich: button icon styling (unique colours, background, border), and contact dashboard side tabs with active/hover border, similar to the 5.72 SearchKit UI, as well as some extra useful variables (e.g. dialog header border, notification border radius, etc).
 - 0.7 - NEW VARIBLES.
 Improves dark-mode across all three streams.
 Improves Hackney Brooke.
 More responsive tables.
 Many small fixes.
 Thanks SarahFG, Rich Lott & Guillaume Sorel.
 - 0.8 - NEW VARIABLES.
 Adds front-end support for each stream.
 Adds CiviCRM logo for front-end pages as inline SVG.
 Adds CSS Variables for front end with `--crm-f` prefix, including to choose between inline and stacked label/inputs, to create a focus background, to limit the form width and adjust the logo size.Some fixes.
 NB v0.8 will be the last major version of RiverLea to work on CiviCRM < 5.75, due to file structure changes enabled by that release.
 Small fixes can be added as v0.8.1, v0.8.2, etc.
+- 0.9 - Works on 5.75+ only as it utilisies angular css overwrites added in https://github.com/civicrm/civicrm-core/pull/30397 to overwrite the css in Search Kit, Form Builder and some other files in the theme.
+Adds avatar support on contact dashboard.
+NEW VARIABLES (crm-c-code-background, crm-dash-image-size, crm-dash-image-radius, crm-dash-image-justify, crm-dash-image-direction).

 ## Installation (CLI, Zip)